* Required for public and private screenings by institutions, NGOs & universities

 Runtime: 69 min

-In 2020, the overdose crisis killed over 81,000 people in the US.
+In 2021, the overdose crisis killed over 100,000 people in the US.
 Methadone is the most successful treatment for opioid addiction and is proven to cut the death rate by half or more.
-So why is it easier to get heroin than methadone?
+So why is it easier to get heroin or fentanyl than methadone?

 Liquid Handcuffs: A Documentary to Free Methadone, shines a spotlight on the closed world of methadone clinics.
 An international cast of methadone users, activists, and healthcare providers explain the benefits and the barriers to getting the medication.
 And drug policy expert Deborah Small provides commentary on the politics of methadone.